MankiniChykan/chihiros-led-control/README.md

 ## Doser Additions (Beta)

 > The doser protocol and entities are **beta**.
-In Home Assistant, only **`chihiros.dose_ml`** is exposed right now; schedule/total-related services and sensors are intentionally disabled until they are robust across firmware variants.
+Home Assistant now exposes manual dosing, daily total sensors, and scheduling services, but firmware differences may still affect reliability.
+Please report any quirks you encounter.

 ### Supported Doser Devices